SDiamante13/bench-learning-hours/keyboard-shortcuts/MoveLine.md

 # Move Line
-Sort the numers below using only move line up/down (you can move multiple lines at a time) Lookup the keyboard shortcuts for your tool!
+Sort the numbers below using only move line up/down (you can move multiple lines at a time) Lookup the keyboard shortcuts for your tool!

 * 42